Simon Barlow: Storylines

 When he returns in August 2018, he receives negative text messages from Tyler, who stalks him.
-Simon is almost kidnapped by two of Tyler’s friends, but is saved by Carla’s half-sister Kate Connor.
+Simon is almost kidnapped by two of Tyler’s friends, but is saved by Carla’s half-sister Kate Connor (Faye Brookes).
 Tyler is later reported to the police.
 Peter takes Simon to Underworld to protect him, and he stays with Carla.
-When a pregnant Sinead Tinker becomes ill, Carla takes her to her husband and Ken’s son Daniel Osbourne (Rob Mallard), leaving Simon unattended.
+When a pregnant Sinead Tinker (Katie McGlynn) becomes ill, Carla takes her to her husband and Ken’s son Daniel Osbourne (Rob Mallard), leaving Simon unattended.
 Tyler and his friends witness this and try to take Simon.
 Peter and Carla rush to save Simon whilst Tyler shoots Peter with a paint gun.
 Leanne is furious about Carla leaving Simon and warns Carla as Simon has refused to go to court for the incident from Tyler.
 Simon changes his mind about going to court.
 Following the court verdict, Tyler is sent to Youth Offenders.

 In October 2018, Leanne is rushed to hospital after being struck by a car and is left in critical condition, sustaining major injuries.
 Nick returns and when Leanne recovers and is discharged, she finds out that Simon encouraged Nick to stay in Weatherfield as he had told him that Leanne still loves him.
 Nick and Leanne later get back together.
 After a meeting with school about careers, Simon decides to join the Navy, leaving Leanne furious and concerned.
 She doesn’t allow him to join up before he meets up with Gary Windass, who Nick and Leanne encourage him to talk to Simon.
 The following day, he is annoyed with Leanne before Nick talks to him about it.
 Carla orders Peter a boat as a surprise, and Peter decides to plan a holiday with Simon to travel on the boat.

 In January 2019, Simon later discovers that Tyler has impregnated Amy.
 Steve and Tracy initially believe that Simon is the culprit upon finding a series of text messages where Simon appears overly concerned for Amy's well-being.
 Steve also sees Simon supporting Amy by hugging her.
 Tyler threatens Simon into pretending to be the baby’s father by pinning him against the wall and telling him he is too afraid of getting hurt by him.
 The following day, Simon makes Amy to go after Tyler after he tells her of what Tyler said to him, before Steve and Tracy find out that Tyler is the baby’s father.

 In February 2019, Simon becomes involved in a boat fire.
 He is saved by Peter and is rushed to hospital, due to smoke inhalation.